Gethe/wow-ui-source/README.markdown

 for testing.

 **Classes: General**

+  * All spell and ability tooltips will now display damage averages rather than minimum and maximum damage potential.
+This feature is on by default but can be changed via the Display settings under User Interface options.
+Note: this change has not yet been implemented for the mage class.

   * All hunter and warlock pets have been deleted to address a data corruption issue.
 Hunters will need to tame new pets, while warlocks will notice the